Jenene Wooldridge, BA (Hon), CAPA

 - Nova Scotia Community College (NSCC) Board of Governors

 4 Directions Consulting also has a wide range of associates who provide project-specific expertise to ensure our clients receive the best services.
-We are a female indigenous owned and operated business building community in Atlantic Canada.
+Our business is Mi’kmaq owned and operated.